alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/extending-the-wcf-castle-proxy-generator.md

 serviceBaseAddress="https://www.mybaseaddress.com/ServicesPreProd/">
 {{< / highlight >}}

-But Iâ€™m also able to change it by code, this permits me to change it at runtime.
+But I'm also able to change it by code, this permits me to change it at runtime.
 All the dirty work is made by the WcfProxyActivator, that needs to use a little bit of reflection to create the service.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Type channelFactoryBaseType = typeof(ChannelFactory<>);